jolheiser/gitea/docs/content/doc/advanced/oauth2-provider.md

 # OAuth2 provider

-Gitea supports acting as an OAuth2 provider to allow third party applications to access its resources with the user's consent.
-This feature is available since release 1.8.0.
+Gitea supports acting as an OAuth2 provider to allow third party applications access to resources with the user's consent.
+This feature was introduced in Gitea 1.8.0.

 ## Endpoints